newrelic-experimental/newrelic-webhook-to-snmp-trap-java/README.md

 ![New Relic WebHook Notification Channel definition](assets/images/webhook_notification_channel.jpg)

 ## Usage
 The Agent is an executable JAR file.
 Run with the command: 'java -jar NRwh2Trap.jar'.
-Be sure you are pointing to a Java 1.8 or higher JRE/JDK.
+Be sure you are running with a Java 1.8 or higher JRE/JDK.

 ## Building